The Caddy: Promotion

 The team made a promotional radio message for the movie.
 Several outtakes, available on The Golden Age of Comedy: Dean Martin and Jerry Lewis CD, feature Dean and Jerry trying to get through five lines of dialogue.
 When either one of them messed up a line, they exchanged several lines of profanity.

 Reception

 On Rotten Tomatoes, the film holds an 83% rating from six reviews, with an average score of 5.8/10.

 Home media

 The film was included on an eight-film DVD set, the Dean Martin and Jerry Lewis Collection: Volume One, released on October 31, 2006.

 Impact

 The career of Donna Reed began a huge upswing following the release of The Caddy.
-Five days prior to the film's release, Columbia Pictures released From Here to Eternity, starring Reed.
-Reed went on to win an Academy Award for Best Supporting Actress for From Here to Eternity.
-Both films were shown in theaters during the same time period and both were hugely successful.
+Five days prior to the film's release, Columbia Pictures released From Here to Eternity, which won Reed an Academy Award for Best Supporting Actress.